TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/Storage-blob-diagnostics-recovery.md

 <!--issueDescription-->

-Unable to recover blobs that was deleted in storage account **{ResourceName}** on {DeletionTime}. since all its content was garbage collected."
+Unable to recover blobs that was deleted in storage account **{ResourceName}** on {DeletionTime}, since all its content was garbage collected."

 <!--/issueDescription-->